 How FlexJobs differs from other job boards

-On many traditional job boards, it can be difficult to determine whether a position offers the option to work remotely, or whether you’re signing up for freelance work, Reynolds points out.
+On many traditional job boards, it can be difficult to determine whether a position offers the option to work remotely, or whether you’re signing up for freelance work, says Brie Weiler Reynolds, career development manager at FlexJobs.
 You might apply for a job, only to find out that it’s not as flexible as you thought.

 On FlexJobs, though, all job openings are part-time, remote or freelance — or otherwise offer some type of flexible working condition.